DatedGPT: Preventing Lookahead Bias in Large Language Models with Time-Aware Pretraining: Abstract

 \section{Abstract}

-In financial backtesting, large language models pretrained on internet-scale data risk introducing lookahead bias that undermines their forecasting validity, as they may have already seen the true outcome during training.
-To address this, we present~\textsc{DatedGPT}, a family of twelve 1.3B-parameter language models, each trained from scratch on approximately 100 billion tokens of temporally partitioned data with strict annual cutoffs spanning 2013 to 2024.
-We further enhance each model with instruction fine-tuning on both general-domain and finance-specific datasets curated to respect the same temporal boundaries.
-Perplexity-based probing confirms that each model's knowledge is effectively bounded by its data cutoff year, while evaluation on standard benchmarks shows competitive performance with existing models of similar scale.
-We provide an interactive web demo that allows users to query and compare responses from models across different cutoff years, available at \url{www.datedgpt.com}.\footnote{A demonstration video is available \href{https://yutongyan.xyz/files/datedgpt_demo_video.mp4}{here}.
-We will open-source all model checkpoints, data, and training pipeline upon paper acceptance.}
+Large language models pretrained on internet-scale data risk lookahead bias in forecasting tasks, as they may have already seen the true outcome during training.
+To address this, we present~\textsc{DatedGPT}, a family of twelve 1.3B-parameter language models trained from scratch on approximately 100 billion tokens each with strict annual data cutoffs spanning 2013 to 2024, together with \textsc{DatedInstruct}, an instruction dataset grounded in each year's documents to prevent leakage during post-training.
+The models are competitive with open models of similar scale, and perplexity-based probing confirms that each model's knowledge is bounded by its cutoff year.
+On stock return prediction over 61,000 firm-day news headlines, \textsc{DatedGPT}-instruct achieves an annualised Sharpe ratio of $3.20$ under the lookahead-bias-free setup.
+Lookahead-biased models, whose training data covers the outcome period, add a lookahead premium of $26.4$ b.p.\ per standard deviation, significant at the 1\% level.
+The series thus enables direct analysis of lookahead bias in financial forecasting.
+We provide an interactive web demo that allows users to query and compare responses from models across different cutoff years, available at \url{www.datedgpt.com}.\footnote{A demo video is available \href{https://yutongyan.xyz/files/datedgpt_demo_video.mp4}{here}.
+Model checkpoints are available at \url{hf.co/datedGPT}.}